 Kreel Tackle began in 2000 with the Clawdad Tail, CK Baitfish Tail, Leech Tail and the Worm Tail.
 All of these tail designs were designed by Chuck Kraft.
 Chuck began using synthetics in 1993 when 2 clients of his that were in the furniture industry brought him a milk crate of sample materials.
 From 1993 until Kreel tackle began water cutting the tails, Chuck would hand cut each tail using templates he made.
 This is how it all began.

-Kreel Tackle produced Chuck's tails for almost 10 years but they closed in 2007.
+Kreel Tackle produced Chuck's tails for about 7 years but they closed in 2007.
 Their last cutting was actually the first time the Crittermite tail was produced, but it was done in secret.
 Chuck didn't tell anyone though because he was still adjusting certain things on that fly pattern.
 The pattern would be fished and tested by Chuck and only Chuck for the next 7 years until it was released at the Fly Fishing Show in Somerset New Jersey in 2014.

 At Beau Beasley's Virginia Fly Festival in 2008, William along with about 8 other guides and fly tiers stood in a group scratching their heads trying to figure out how they were going to get more of Chuck's Tails.
 William went on a mission and began figuring out a solution.
 The process wasn't easy, but he finally figured it out 1 year later in 2009.